 The leader focuses on building and growing relationships with their employees.
-As a result, their team members give them permission to lead.
+As a result, their team members give them free permission to lead.

 Leadership Level 3 – Production

-When a leader reaches Level Three, they focus on producing results.
+When a leader reaches Level Three, they focus on the increase of results.
 In turn, people follow them because they trust the person knows what they’re doing and will lead them in the right direction.

 Leadership Level 4 – People Development

 Those who reach Level Four are servant leaders who teach, mentor, and multiply other leaders.
 They obtain and maintain followers because people know they positively influence the lives of everyone around them.